Perpetual Altas basketball: UPHR days

+UPHSD days

 In 2012, the university hired Aric del Rosario, which has seen a renaissance in basketball fortunes for UPHSD.
-Led by Most Valuable Players Scottie Thompson and Prince Eze, and Bright Akhuetie, the Altas made it to three consecutive semifinals appearances Del Rosario left coaching Perpetual to a winning record, but just outside of the playoff places.
+Led by Most Valuable Players Scottie Thompson and Prince Eze, and Bright Akhuetie, the Altas made it to three consecutive semifinals appearances.
+Del Rosario left coaching Perpetual to a winning record, but just outside of the playoff places.

 Now coached by Jimwell Gican, the Altas had Akhuetie as its best player and made it to the semifinals again, only to be eliminated by the Red Lions for another time.
 Coached by Akhuetie's former teammate Nick Omorogbe, the Altas had a losing season in 2017.
 At the next season, UPHSD appointed Frankie Lim as their new head coach.
 Lim coached the team to a semifinals appearance on his first year, but missed the playoffs on the second.
 He then resigned on the onset of the COVID-19 pandemic as the school shut down its athletic activities.
 In the 2021 bubble season held in 2022, the Altas coached by Myk Saguiguit made it to the semifinals where they were eliminated by the undefeated Letran Knights.
+The Altas failed to match their 2021 performance, missing out a playoff berth in 2022, and in 2023.
+Olsen Racela then replaced Saguiguit, who shall remain as part of the coaching staff.